Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: JCD Principle

-At this point, equation (\ref{eq2mp}) admits a Tanner graph representation and a corresponding belief propagation (BP) solution, provided that $p(\pmb{s}^{(k)}|\pmb{x}^{(k)})$ ($k=1,\ldots,n$) can be expressed as a product of factors which depend on restricted subsets of all symbol variables.
-This is always possible if $\mathcal{C}_k$ ($k=1,\ldots,n$) are convolutional codes or a serial or parallel concatenation of convolutional codes (i.e., turbo codes).
-Indeed, by introducing the state sequence as hidden variables, $p(\pmb{s}^{(k)}|\pmb{x}^{(k)})$ can be written as the product of factors representing the allowed state transitions~\cite{RiUr08}.
-Another situation where equation (\ref{eq2mp}) easily admits a Tanner graph-based representation is when $\mathcal{C}_k$ are LDPC systematic codes.
-In this case, $p(\pmb{s}^{(k)}|\pmb{x}^{(k)})$ can be obtained starting from $N-L$ parity check equations, which involve a few parity and systematic bits, and the solution of (\ref{eq2mp}) can be obtained through a graphical approach.
+Equation (\ref{eq2mp}) admits a Tanner graph representation and a corresponding belief propagation (BP) solution, provided that $P(\pmb{s}^{(\ell)}|\pmb{x}^{(\ell)})$ ($\ell=1,\ldots,N$) can be expressed as a product of factors which depend on restricted subsets of all symbol variables.
+This is always possible if $\mathcal{C}_\ell$ ($\ell=1,\ldots,N$) are convolutional codes or a serial or parallel concatenation of convolutional codes (i.e., turbo codes).
+Another situation where equation (\ref{eq2mp}) easily admits a Tanner graph-based representation is when $\mathcal{C}_\ell$ are LDPC systematic codes.

-Consider $n$ separate Tanner graphs corresponding to the codes $\{\mathcal{C}_k\}_{k=1}^n$.
-A pictorial description of the global Tanner graph is shown in Fig.~\ref{F1}, where, for clarity, the variable nodes $\{\pmb{x}_i\}_{i=1}^L$ are explicitly shown.
+Consider $N$ separate Tanner graphs corresponding to the codes $\{\mathcal{C}_\ell\}_{\ell=1}^N$.
+A pictorial description of the global Tanner graph is shown in Fig.~\ref{F1}, where, for clarity, the variable nodes $\{\pmb{x}_i\}_{i=1}^k$ are explicitly shown.